Application - JD

-Applications for the 2012-13 application cycle will be reviewed on a rolling basis.
-The application deadline has been extended to March 15.
+Applications for the 2013-14 application cycle will be reviewed on a rolling basis.
+Applications that are complete on or before March 1 are guarenteed a decision no later than March 31.
 Please know that an applicant whose file is complete after March 1 cannot be guaranteed a decision by a particular date, though we make every effort to give a decision in as expeditious manner as possible.

-Applicants whose files are completed by December 31, 2012 will receive full consideration for merit-based scholarships.
+Applicants whose files are completed by December 31, 2013 will receive full consideration for the first round of merit-based scholarship awards.
 Application files completed after December 31 will be considered for merit-based scholarship assistance to the extent funds remain available.
 After the first round of scholarship awards, which occurs around mid-January, scholarship notification can be expected two to three weeks after admission.

 While we do encourage applicants to complete their applications by December 31 in order to be eligible for merit scholarship consideration, this is not a hard deadline.
 We typically make our initial round of scholarship decisions in mid-January, and at this point in the admissions cycle, we have our entire scholarship budget at our disposal.
 We will continue to make scholarship awards throughout the coming months, however, we have less money with which to work with each successive month.
 Consequently, as this analysis indicates, the chances of you receiving a scholarship award are much better the earlier you complete your application, but it is nevertheless possible to receive a scholarship even if you do not complete your application until after December 31.
 As with many other aspects of the law school application process, the sooner you can complete your application the better.